Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-which balances the data likelihood with a regularization term expressed as the Kullback–Leibler divergence between the variational distribution and the prior \( p(\boldsymbol{\theta}) \).
-VI is also a cornerstone in approaches such as VAEs \cite{kingma2013auto}, where latent variable modeling plays a central role.
+which balances the data likelihood with a regularization term expressed as the KL-divergence between the variational distribution and the prior \( P(\theta) \).

+Beyond MC Dropout and VI, Anchored Ensembling offers a scalable alternative for approximate Bayesian inference.
+Pearce et al. \cite{pearce2020uncertainty} demonstrate that regularizing parameters towards randomized anchor points effectively approximates the Bayesian posterior around local modes.
+Building on this, $\Delta$-UQ \cite{thiagarajan2022single} introduces Stochastic Data Centering, a data-centric adaptation that perturbs the input space relative to random anchors rather than modifying model parameters.
+By marginalizing predictions over multiple anchors during inference, this approach efficiently estimates epistemic uncertainty without requiring complex variational objectives.
+Specifically, it quantifies the model's lack of knowledge by measuring how its predictive behavior fluctuates across different randomized reference points.

-\textbf{Approximate Bayesian Inference for Graphs.} Graph learning models often employ approximate Bayesian inference techniques to handle uncertainty over model parameters, latent representations, and even the graph structure itself.
-In many cases, these techniques follow the same principles as those outlined in Eqs.~\eqref{eq: MC_Dropout} and \eqref{eq:VI}, but they are adapted to account for graph data.
+\textbf{Approximate Bayesian Inference for GNNs.} Models specifically designed for uncertainty quantification in graph learning often employ approximate Bayesian inference techniques to handle uncertainty over model parameters, latent representations, and even the graph structure itself.
+In many cases, these techniques follow the same principles as those outlined in Eqs.~\eqref{eq: MC_Dropout} and \eqref{eq:VI}, but they are adapted to account for graph data \cite{pal2019bayesian, pal2020non, zhao2020uncertainty, munikoti2023general, bergna2025uncertainty}.

-Bayesian GCNNs~\cite{zhang2019bayesian} leverage MC dropout to approximate the posterior distribution given in Eq.~\eqref{eq: BGCN_random_graph_post}.
-The predictive posterior of node is estimated as
+Bayesian GCNNs~\cite{zhang2019bayesian} leverage MC dropout to approximate the posterior distribution over both the model weights and the observed graph topology, as given in Eq.~\eqref{eq: BGCN_random_graph_post}.

-where \(G_i\) denotes a graph sample drawn from an assortative mixed membership stochastic block model (e.g., an a-MMSBM~\cite{li2016scalable,gopalan2012scalable}), and \(\hat{\boldsymbol{\theta}}_{s,i}\) is a stochastic sample of weights (obtained via MC dropout).
-Similarly, other works~\cite{pal2019bayesian, pal2020non, zhao2020uncertainty, munikoti2023general, bergna2025uncertainty} also use MC dropout to approximate the predictive posterior in their graph learning models.
+where \(N_G\) is the number of graph samples, \(S\) is the number of MC dropout samples, \(G_i\) denotes a graph sample drawn from an assortative mixed membership stochastic block model (e.g., an a-MMSBM~\cite{li2016scalable,gopalan2012scalable}), and \(\hat{\theta}_{s,i}\) is a stochastic sample of weights (obtained via MC dropout).

-VI is also applied in graph settings to approximate the posterior over diverse latent variables.
-For instance, VGAE \cite{kipf2016variational} obtains the solution for Eq.~\eqref{eq:VGAE} by optimizing the ELBO:
+Variational Inference (VI) is also applied in graph settings to approximate the posterior over latent variables $\mathbf{Z}$.
+For instance, VGAE \cite{kipf2016variational} obtains the solution for Eq.~\eqref{eq:VGAE} by optimizing the ELBO